Escape the Fate: Self-titled album, and departure of Max Green (2010–2012)

 Starting July 24, 2010, they set off on tour for South and Central America, the country's toured are Brazil, Argentina, Colombia, Chile, Colombia and Venezuela.
 Escape the Fate were set to take on a United States, Canada, and Europe tour prior to release of the album, with Bullet for My Valentine, Drive A and Black Tide, but later forfeited their spot due to Max Green admitting to rehab.

 In May, Escape the Fate joined the second half of the Raid The Nation tour headlined by Papa Roach with the absence of Max Green on bass.
 With no statement by the band on his replacement, it was later recognized by many as TJ Bell, who was at the time the current rhythm guitarist for the band Motionless in White.
 In later interviews with the band after Green's departure, it was clear his absence from the tour was due to his addiction with drugs.
 Bell would go on to fill in for Green on many subsequent tours before replacing Green permanently in 2012.

-On January 11, 2011, the band performed live in "Tues Show" (Fuel.tv) the songs "Issues" and "Gorgeous Nightmare" with the special collaboration of Kevin Thrasher (of Lovehatehero).
+On January 11, 2011, the band performed live in "Tues Show" (Fuel.tv) the songs "Issues" and "Gorgeous Nightmare" with the special collaboration of Thrasher (of Lovehatehero).
 On August 19, 2011, the band announced via Facebook that Monte Money would be taking a break from touring but will still be in the band.
 Thrasher, who had worked with the band in the past, substituted for Monte.
 It was also announced that Max Green returned to the band after taking a break through the first half of 2011 to recover from his addiction to drugs through rehab.
 "I'm feeling great and am glad to be back with my band.
 Escape The Fate is my life.
 This is where I belong," he said.
 After they played a couple of shows on the 2011 Uproar Festival, Green, again, left the band and Zakk Sandler, from Black Tide (who was also playing Uproar), filled in for him.
 TJ Bell, currently bass guitarist of Get Scared once again filled in for Green in early 2012 on the band's UK tour with Funeral for a Friend, who had previously filled in for Green on their tour with Papa Roach.

 In mid-December 2011, the band re-entered the studio to work on the production of their fourth album.
 Initially, the album was planned to be produced in full by John Feldmann and was scheduled for release some time in 2012.